openshift-labs/lab-build-an-operator/workshop/content/using-the-operator-sdk/04-adding-custom-attributes.md

-When you defined the name for your custom resource a Go code file was generated corresponding to the resource type.
+When you defined the name for your custom resource, a Go code file was generated corresponding to the resource type.
 This code is used to specify what custom attributes your resource type will have.
 Initially the code file does not define any attributes.

 To see the initial code file generated, and the structures it contains corresponding to the custom resource type, run: